makeabilitylab/physcomp/sensors/photoresistors.md

 Ideally, we would want to vary $$V_{out}$$ across our entire ADC range (0-5V)—otherwise, we're artificially limiting our precision—and to discriminate between light levels of interest (do we care more about discriminating bright lights or darker environments).

 To help answer this, we can graph $$V_{out}$$ as a function of various fixed resistors and a range of photoresistor resistances.
 We've also marked approximate resistances of the photoresistor based on ambient light levels.
-Note that these graphs don't incorporate how the photoresistor's resistance changes in response to light: they simply graph how $$V_{out}$$ changes as the photoresistors resistance changes linearly.
+Note that these graphs don't incorporate how the photoresistor's resistance changes in response to light: they simply graph the voltage divider output for $$R_1$$ and varying $$R_2$$.

 ![Graph of various Vout voltages for a voltage divider network with various fixed resistors (as R1) and the photoresistor as R2 (from 100 to 100kΩ)](assets/images/Photoresistor_VoltageDividerGraph_PhotoresistorAsR2.png)